juan131/sealed-secrets-updater/README.md

 ## Supported Secrets Managers

-Currently **only local secrets are supported**, but we plan to add support for secrets managers in the future such as Vault, AWS Secrets Manager, etc.
+Currently **only input secrets files are supported**, but we plan to add support for secrets managers in the future such as Vault, AWS Secrets Manager, etc.

-> Note: It is highly recommended to encrypt your local secrets using [git-crypt](https://github.com/AGWA/git-crypt) or similar tools.
+> Note: It is highly recommended to encrypt your input secrets files using [git-crypt](https://github.com/AGWA/git-crypt) or similar tools.

 ## Installation